-Making an Asterisk Manager Interface monitor using PHP, PAMI, and Ding
+Create VoIP applications for Asterisk using PHP, PAMI, and Ding

-NOTE: If you are just looking for an introduction to ami and PAMI, take a look at: this.
+NOTE: If you are just looking for an introduction to ami and PAMI, take a look at: "Getting Started with the PAMI: PHP Asterisk Manager Interface = Easy Asterisk Monitoring".

 Here, I'll write about AsterTrace (https://github.com/marcelog/AsterTrace), a